Ramp Sustainability Trial - Replanting Root Plates

 Limited research has been conducted on planting of ramp bulbs and seeds to augment existing populations and establish new populations (SURVIVAL AND GROWTH OF Allium tricoccum AIT.
 TRANSPLANTS IN DIFFERENT HABITATS by Liette Vasseur & Daniel Gagnon) and this has been demonstrated to be one way to augment sustainability.

-We propose to systemically test this method and to determine the amount of bulb material required to be retained with the root plate and the time of harvest to find the best practice for viability.
-The study is designed to cover two growing seasons to explore not only whether the plants regrow from the root plates but also whether they begin to approach their reproductive state by growing three leaves and possibly generating a flower spike by the second growing season.
+We systemically tested this method to determine the amount of bulb material required to be retained with the root plate and the time of harvest to find the best practice for viability.
+The study was designed to cover two growing seasons to explore not only whether the plants regrow from the root plates but also whether they begin to approach their reproductive state by growing three leaves and possibly generating a flower spike by the second growing season.

-If this proves to be a viable approach we will share with the ramp community as well as end-consumers the findings that they can "plant their ramps and eat them too".
+We have been sharing the study in process and plan to share the final results and conclusions with the ramp community as well as end-consumers to get out the message that they can "plant their ramps and eat them too".

 Description of farm operation:

-Delaware Valley Ramps has been in business since 2007, harvesting, processing and selling ramps and other wild forest edibles to markets in NYC, the Western Catskills and NE Pennsylvania.
-Our business specializes in marketing spring ephemerals and we are involved in outreach and education on our practices year round.
+Delaware Valley Ramps has been in business since 2007, harvesting, processing and selling ramps and other wild forest edibles to markets in NYC, the Western Catskills and Northeast Pennsylvania.
+Our business specializes in marketing spring ephemerals and we are involved in outreach and education on our practices year-round.
 In addition to this SARE funded project we have been involved in other research on spring ephemerals with biologists from Penn State who utilize our property as one of their research sites.

 In 2021 we also instituted an experiential business called Ramps U-Pick where people come during ramp season to learn about the plant and its habitat, how to dig and process ramps, and then have the opportunity to harvest whole plants, bulbs or seeds for their own consumption or to transplant.
 Participants, who purchase tickets for a timed slot, are then offered several dishes made from ramps and are given recipes to take home and try on their own.